 On-line I often have read about people concerned by using a corporate rate because they feel the hotel will be asking for identification at check-in in order to confirm eligibility for the discounted corporate rate.
 I found many people asking these sorts of questions and many other people replying on on-line forums that an ID is required in order to use a corporate rate.
 However, my experience is very different and I believe it is purely an ethical issue in cases you are not eligible to use a specific rate.
 Nobody would most likely ever catch you (neither anybody is motivated to catch you).
 On the other hand, it is a matter of what ethical standard you aim at in your personal and professional life.

-In my career I have been enjoyingat hotel in many different capacities: sometimes I was an actual employee of the company that negotiated the discounted rate and therefore I had a business card and other form of identifications.
-However, most of the time in my career I have been using as a consultant, contractor, supplier or customer of the company who was holding the contract with the hotel chain.
+In my career I have been enjoying corporate rates at hotel in many different capacities: sometimes I was an actual employee of the company that negotiated the discounted rate and therefore I had a business card and other form of identifications.
+However, most of the time in my career I have been using corporate rates as a consultant, contractor, supplier or customer of the company who was holding the contract with the hotel chain.
 Therefore, I had no form of identification and sometime the details of my relationship with the company who booked the room for me was confidential in nature.
 In any case the details are never the business of the receptionist at the hotel.

 Typically I am asked for a form of corporate identification less than 10% of the times I have a reservation using a corporate rate.
 When I am actual employee I typically show my business card but when I am a contractor or supplier I just say so.
 No further details are needed.
 Typically my answer to a request of corporate ID to prove my relationship with the company holding the contract with the hotel chain sounds like “Sorry, I am a contractor/supplier/customer”.
 Not a single time I was asked any additional question or challenged further.